yurt-page/Awesome-Cryptography-GUI/README.md

 #### Work-In-Progress (rearranging things and adding more lesser known PKI softwares)
-In order:
-- freeware-proprietary
-- freeware-opensource
-- paid-proprietary

-I will do the Linux utilities later on, and finally the Mac OS ones.

 # Awesome Cryptography GUI Tools
 Making the list of available OS tools for cryptography and user-friendly cryptography GUI tools.